-He began diving at age 9 at Club de plongeon Rouge et Or in Québec City after watching athletes dive from the 3m at the pool.
+He began diving at age nine at Club de Plongeon Rouge et Or in Québec City after watching athletes dive from the 3m at the pool.
 At the time, he was a competitive swimmer.

-In his spare time, he loves to take part in dog shows and competitions, more recently with a Bouvier des Flandres named Salto, who has already won over a dozen prizes despite the fact he is still a puppy.
+In his spare time, he loves to take part in dog shows and competitions, more recently with a Bouvier des Flandres named Salto, who has already won over a dozen prizes.
 Even though he travels quite a bit with the national team, he loves to travel and takes off as soon as he gets a few days or weeks off to discover new places and cultures.
-He is also a huge figure skating fan – he follows every competition and admits to knowing more about the figure skaters than he does the divers!
+He is also a huge figure skating fan; his sister is a nationally ranked synchronized skater and follows every competition.
+He admits to knowing more about the figure skaters than he does divers!